What happened to the 10 House Republicans who voted to impeach Trump?

 What he’s up to now: He’s retiring at the end of his term, saying he wants to spend more time with his family.
 But Democrats also redrew his district to become a lot more Democratic-leaning.

-What about the Senate Republicans who voted to impeach Trump?
+What about the Senate Republicans who voted to convict Trump?

 Seven Republican senators voted to convict Trump in his trial in the Senate.
 But two are retiring — Sens.
 Richard Burr of North Carolina and Patrick J. Toomey of Pennsylvania.